Yui-H8/Datacamp/Python_Working with DeepSeek in Python.md

 Now, moving on to the second room.
 It's 4 meters by 5 meters.
 Again, applying the same formula: length multiplied by width.
 So, 4m * 5m.
 Let me calculate that.
 4 times 5 is 20.
 So, the area here is 20 m².
 That also makes sense.
 A 4x5 room would have an area of 20 square meters.
 Now, to find the total area of the house, I need to add the areas of both rooms together.
 So, the first room is 6 m² and the second is 20 m².
 Adding those together: 6 + 20.
 Let me do that math.
 6 plus 20 equals 26.
 So, the total area should be 26 square meters.

+With a few lines of code, you can read thoughts!
+In the next chapter, you’ll learn strategies for prompting DeepSeek models to perform a wide range of tasks.
+You’ll summarize long documents, generate marketing content, analyze customer sentiment, and perform deep analysis.
+See you there!